Last updated March 17, 2021.

 - Does birth control impact fertility?
 Here’s what the science says

 One single AMH measurement isn’t strongly linked to time to pregnancy, according to a 2017 study.
-This study has some shortcomings: it does not track outcomes like miscarriage or live birth (only pregnancy), it only included a small number of women over 35 with low AMH, it excludes women with fertility problems that ended participation in the study to pursue fertility treatments, and it measures a snapshot of AMH instead of tracking AMH over time.
+This study has some shortcomings: it didn't track outcomes like miscarriage or live birth (only pregnancy), it only included a small number of women over 35 with low levels of AMH, it excludes women with fertility problems that ended participation in the study to pursue fertility treatments, and it measures a snapshot of AMH instead of tracking AMH over time.

 In general, more evidence and research is needed to better understand the connection (or lack thereof), between AMH decline over time and the impact on natural fertility.